 Like many travelers, when Andy and I explore new areas, we tend to do it on foot.
-This means I’m always looking for walking shoes to pack that will work for a variety of terrains and for a lot of different activities.
-Comfort is key.
-Bonus points if the shoes are cute.
-Imagine my excitement when I was approached by BucketFeet to try their shoes.
+This means I’m always looking for comfortable travel shoes to pack that will work for a variety of terrains and for a lot of different activities.
+Comfort is key, but being a minimalist, I won’t buy just to buy.
+I need the travel shoes to be long-lasting, and, if possible, have a positive social impact or an element of sustainability to them.
+Bonus points if they are slip-on shoes and cute enough to be worn with a variety of travel outfits.
+Imagine my excitement when I was approached by BucketFeet to try their most comfortable travel shoes.

 What is BucketFeet?

 Their website claims that they are “the most unique sneakers you’ll ever wear.”
 After checking them out, I’d have to agree.
 Every style is unique.
 Each one is created by a different designer, and every design tells a story.
 Their artists are located around the world, and they bring with them not only unique tales and talents, but also perspectives that make the designs captivating.
 The shoes are made in limited quantities and are guaranteed to start a conversation.